crazyro6/Rocket-League-Live-Dashboard/README.md

 - Node.js (LTS recommended): https://nodejs.org
 - Rocket League Stats API enabled locally on `127.0.0.1:49123`

+## Download This Project

+Download or clone the **entire repository** (all files/folders).
+Do not download just a single file, since the app needs the full project structure and dependencies.

 ## Rocket League Setup (Stats API)

 1. Before launching Rocket League, edit: